chhsdata/dataplaybook/3_implement.md

 ### CHHS Data De-Identification

 CHHS collects, manages and disseminates a wide range of data.
-As departments classify data tables and catalog their publishable state data, they should be mindful of legal and policy restrictions on publication of certain kinds of data.
-The CHHS Data Subcommittee commissioned the development of Agency-wide guidelines to assist departments in assessing data for public release.
+As Departments classify data tables and catalog their publishable state data, they should be mindful of legal and policy restrictions on publication of certain kinds of data.
+The CHHS Data Subcommittee commissioned the development of Agency-wide guidelines to assist Departments in assessing data for public release.

-The [CHHS Data De-Identification Guidelines]({{ site.baseurl }}/resource_library#datade-id "CHHS Data De-Identification Guidelines") support CHHS governance goals to reduce inconsistency of practices across departments, align standards used across departments, facilitate the release of useful data to the public, promote transparency of state government, and support other CHHS initiatives, such as the [CHHS Open Data Portal](https://data.chhs.ca.gov/ "CHHS Open Data Portal"){:target="_blank"}.
+The [CHHS Data De-Identification Guidelines]({{ site.baseurl }}/resource_library#datade-id "CHHS Data De-Identification Guidelines") support CHHS governance goals to reduce inconsistency of practices across Departments, align standards used across Departments, facilitate the release of useful data to the public, promote transparency of state government, and support other CHHS initiatives, such as the [CHHS Open Data Portal](https://data.chhs.ca.gov/ "CHHS Open Data Portal"){:target="_blank"}.

 See the full guidelines [in the Resource Library]({{ site.baseurl }}/resource_library#datade-id "CHHS Data De-Identification Guidelines").